mathspp/mathspp/pages/02.blog/module-enum-overview/item.md

 ### Global enumeration members

-Another useful decorator that the module `enum` provides is `global_enum`, which uses dark magic[^2] to export the enumeration members to the global scope.
+Another useful decorator that the module `enum` provides is `global_enum`, which uses dark magic[^2] to inject the enumeration members into the namespace of the module.
 This works with any enumeration, and the snippet below shows it used in a flag enumeration:

 [^2]: It's not really dark magic.
 It's just code.